frypatch/The-Price-of-Remembering/book/CHAPTER_33.md

 This was no fortress.
 It was a hollow shell drowning in surrender.

 Roderick paced the center of the room, his voice sharp against the drunken murmurs.
-"Ready yourselves!
+“Ready yourselves!
 Get moving, damn you!
-They’ll be at the gates any moment!"
+They’ll be at the gates any moment!”
 His commands stumbled uselessly against their indifference.
 The strength he tried to summon was fragile, a brittle mask pretending to be stone.

 My eyes met his then, and in that instant I understood.
 The panic behind his commands was not meant for his men alone.
 It was a refrain he spoke for himself, something to hold back the crushing weight of betrayal.